circleci/circleci-docs/jekyll/_cci2/executor-types.md

 It is possible to specify a different executor type for every job in your ['.circleci/config.yml']({{ site.baseurl }}/2.0/configuration-reference/) by specifying the executor type and an appropriate image.
 An *image* is a packaged system that has the instructions for creating a running environment.
 A *container* or *virtual machine* is the term used for a running instance of an image.
 For example, you could specify an executor type and an image for every job:

 - Jobs that require Docker images (`docker`) may use an image for Node.js or Python.
-The [pre-built CircleCI Docker image]({{ site.baseurl }}/2.0/circleci-images/) from the CircleCI Dockerhub will help you get started quickly without learning all about Docker.
+The [pre-built CircleCI Docker image]({{ site.baseurl }}/2.0/circleci-images/) from the CircleCI Docker Hub will help you get started quickly without learning all about Docker.
 These images are not a full operating system, so they will generally make building your software more efficient.
 - Jobs that require a complete Linux virtual machine (VM) image (`machine`) may use an Ubuntu version supported by the [list of available machine images]({{site.baseurl}}/2.0/configuration-reference/#available-machine-images).
 - Jobs that require a macOS VM image (`macos`) may use an Xcode version such as 10.0.0.

 ## Using Docker
 {: #using-docker }

-The `docker` key defines Docker as the underlying technology to run your jobs using Docker Containers.
-Containers are an instance of the Docker Image you specify and the first image listed in your configuration is the primary container image in which all steps run.
+The `docker` key defines Docker as the underlying technology to run your jobs using Docker containers.
+Containers are an instance of the Docker image you specify and the first image listed in your configuration is the primary container image in which all steps run.
 If you are new to Docker, see the [Docker Overview documentation](https://docs.docker.com/engine/docker-overview/) for concepts.

 Docker increases performance by building only what is required for your application.
 Specify a Docker image in your [`.circleci/config.yml`]({{ site.baseurl }}/2.0/configuration-reference/) file that will generate the primary container where all steps run: